Over 500 books. A penny each. Free shipping. That’s 500 books for $5. Link below. An Amazon mispriced items heist that will go down in history.

 If there’s any one cent books left by the time you read this, take a look at how the repricing software of mega-sellers instantly followed suit and dropped their prices.
 I just gave a cursory look at a few books, and quickly found one seller’s repricer tool had also dropped their offer to a penny.

 And this is the work of software that is supposed to serve you.

-And I’ve spent years trying to do the right (and smart) thing and match other FBA offers instead of underpricing them, often to see my offer (pointlessly) underpriced by 1, 2, or 5 cents within an hour.
-So instead of everyone making money; overzealous, hairtrigger repricers force prices of everything down, everyone loses money, and the only people winning are the people getting paid the monthly software fees.
+And I’ve spent years trying to do the right (and smart) thing and match other FBA offers instead of underpricing them.
+Only to often to see my offer (pointlessly) underpriced by 1, 2, or 5 cents within an hour.
+So instead of everyone making money; overzealous, hair-trigger repricing tools force prices of everything down, everyone loses money, and the only people winning are the people getting paid are the repricing software companies.

 So in the rare instance a repricer runs wild, drops prices to the floor, and other sellers swoop in to eat up the penny offers (like what is happening at this very moment with Computech411); I can only call this poetic justice.

-That’s why I didn’t hesitate to publicize this seller’s costly blunder.
+That’s why I didn’t hesitate to publicize this seller’s costly mispriced book blunder.

 You cannot on one hand engage in practices that accelerate a pricing race to the bottom – a game in which no seller wins and everyone loses – and assume a victim stance when your prices actually hit the bottom.
 It’s exactly what you’ve created, taken to its extreme.

 It’s like playing with fire, and complaining when you get burned.